 Copiosis on the other hand is a full-blown fundamental change transition strategy.

 Instead of giving people money, its framework allows people to simply get the things that money would otherwise buy.
 Unlike basic income, Copiosis eliminates all debt.
-It frees physical assets so they can be used in ways that have a net benefit to people and the planet.
+It frees physical assets (machines, buildings, equipment) so they can be used in ways that have a net benefit to people and the planet.

 It also stimulates increased innovation by making capital goods freely available.